 These procedures prohibit all forms of sexual misconduct.
 This broad term includes, but is not limited to, acts of sexual harassment, sexual violence, sexual coercion, sexual threats or intimidation, domestic violence, dating violence, sexual assault, stalking, and cyber-stalking.
 Please refer to the Definitions section for a list of terms and prohibited acts.

-These procedures cover conduct that takes place on college property.
+These procedures cover conduct that takes place on college property, college sponsored activities, and to off-campus conduct that adversely affects the College community, the pursuits of its objectives, or neighboring communities.
 This includes any building or property owned or controlled by FLCC and used in direct support of, or in a manner related to, the institution’s educational purposes, including public property within or immediately adjacent to and accessible from campus.
 These procedures also cover conduct that takes place off-campus that may have a nexus to the college community.

 These procedures cover all educational, extracurricular, athletic, or other campus programs.

-The standard of proof in sexual misconduct cases is preponderance of evidence, which asks whether it is “more likely than not” that the sexual misconduct occurred.
+The standard of proof in sexual misconduct cases is "preponderance of evidence."
+A preponderance of evidence standard evaluates whether it is more likely than not that a violation occurred.